ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: System Model and Problem Formulation

 The primary objective of this study is to orchestrate the UAV fleet to simultaneously satisfy multiple, often conflicting, service requirements: maximizing user coverage, enhancing spectral efficiency, and ensuring load and rate fairness among edge users.
 To systematically address these trade-offs, we adopt a weighted sum method to construct a global utility function $U_{\text{total}}(t)$, defined as:

 where $w_1, \dots, w_4$ are non-negative weighting factors representing the relative priority of each metric.

 The utility components capture distinct aspects of network performance. $U_{\text{cov}}(t)$ addresses coverage maximization.
-Crucially, given the limited battery capacity, we prioritize Energy Efficiency (EE) over raw throughput.
+Crucially, given the limited battery capacity, we prioritize energy efficiency over raw throughput.
 The EE utility $U_{\text{ee}}(t)$ is formulated as the ratio of aggregate system throughput to the total transmission power, incentivizing the fleet to provide high-quality service with minimal energy consumption.

 Furthermore, to enforce the ``no-user-left-behind'' policy, we incorporate two fairness-oriented terms: $U_{\text{load}}(t)$ and $U_{\text{fair}}(t)$.
-These terms apply Jain's Fairness Index (JFI) to the UAV load distribution and user data rates, respectively, preventing service starvation and ensuring a balanced workload across the aerial fleet.
+These terms apply JFI to the UAV load distribution and user data rates, respectively, preventing service starvation and ensuring a balanced workload across the aerial fleet.

 Let $\mathbf{Q} = \{\mathbf{q}_n(t)\}$, $\mathbf{P} = \{P_n(t)\}$, and $\boldsymbol{\alpha} = \{\alpha_{n,m}(t)\}$ denote the trajectory, power control, and user association variables over the mission horizon $T$.
 The joint multi-objective optimization problem is formulated as: